In This Article

 With in-built data classification, Lepide can also give your threat detection and response context, telling you whether sensitive/regulated data is affected by a threat, and giving you the tools to govern access to your most sensitive data.

-If you’d like to see how the Lepide Data Security Platform can help with Identity Threat Detection & Response (ITDR), schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help with Identity Threat Detection & Response (ITDR), schedule a demo with one of our engineers.

 Philip Robinson